JamesWalter/simple-go-service/README.md

 ### Build Command
 To build a Docker container image the `Dockerfile` will be executed by issuing a `$ docker build` command.

-The command below is the simlest the build can get, this command must be executed from the directory of the `Dockerfile`
+The command below is the simple.
+This command must be executed from the directory of the `Dockerfile`
 ```
 $ docker build --tag simple-go-service .
 ```